Murder of Bridget Townsend: 2024 death warrant and execution

 Two years after his execution was stayed, in 2024, a third death warrant was issued for Ramiro Gonzales, scheduling his execution to take place on June 26, 2024.
 Coincidentally, the date itself was the 42nd birthday of the victim Bridget Townsend.

 As a final recourse to avoid execution, Gonzales appealed for clemency.
 Gonzales's attorney's highlighted his tragic childhood and stated that their client was remorseful of his crimes back in 2001 and that he had found God in prison.
-It was further raised that Gonzales tried reaching out to Townsend's family, writing letters to them and apologise for what he had done.
+It was further raised that Gonzales tried reaching out to Townsend's family, writing letters to them and apologizing for what he had done.
 Similarly, Gonzales made a tearful plea in his clemency video appeal for forgiveness from the victim's family.
 Unanimously, the seven-member panel of the Texas Board of Pardons and Paroles rejected the clemency plea of Gonzales on June 24, 2024, and additionally rejected granting him a six-month reprieve.

 On June 26, 2024, 41-year-old Ramiro Felix Gonzales was executed via lethal injection at the Huntsville Unit.
-Gonzales was pronounced dead at 6:50p.m. after he was administered with a single dose of pentobarbital.
+Gonzales was pronounced dead at 6:50 p.m. after he was administered a single dose of pentobarbital.
 In his final words, Gonzales apologized for killing Townsend and expressed hope for the family of Townsend to heal and find closure.
 Gonzales's execution was carried out less than two hours after the U.S. Supreme Court rejected his last-minute appeal, in which Gonzales's lawyers reiterated that based on a trial medical expert's re-assessment that Gonzales was no longer a menace to society, which would have precluded him from the death penalty.